 Moleskine notebooks are classically cool!
 You may have heard the name before as their popularity seems to be constantly growing.
-I should probably point out that they are not actually covered in a mole’s skin, it is a hard wearing synthetic ‘Moleskine’.
-There is some history involved as Picasso and Hemingway are reputed to have used Moleskine books, though I believe they were quite different to the modern versions we have today!
+I should probably point out that they are not actually covered in a mole’s skin, it is a hard-wearing synthetic ‘Moleskine’.
+There is some history involved as Picasso and Hemingway are reputed to have used Moleskine books, though I believe they were quite different from the modern versions we have today!

 The books have a high quality feel to them, the paper especially is very smooth.
 They all have an elastic band to hold them closed, a ribbon bookmark and an expandable pocket inside the back cover.
 One of the features that really make these books usable is the sewn spine that allows you to lie it flat on the desk providing access to the whole sheet.